Fabiola-C14/Javascript-Challenge/README.md

 In this challenge a Javascript script was written to create a dynamic table that displays UFO sightings.

 To be able to easily sort through the data, multiple select dropdowns were created using JavaScript, HTML, CSS, and D3.js.
-The data can be filtered by selecting the following table columns:
+The data can be filtered by entering a specific date or  selecting a field from the following table columns:

-date/time
+* date/time
-city
+* city
-state
+* state
-country
+* country
-shape
+* shape

-In addition, the sighting table can be filtered by entering a specific date.

 ## Link: https://fabiola-c14.github.io/Javascript-Challenge/